menpo/menpobench/README.md

 - `lfpw_train_face_ibug_48_dlib`

-Clearly there is a lot of repetition here, and actually the bottom 3 datasets are just subsets of the top dataset.
+Clearly there is a lot of repetition here, and actually the bottom 3 d

+sdfdatasets are just subsets of the top dataset.
 We add the concept of **landmark processes** to address this.
-A landmark process is run on each image passed through the benchmark, and can return a modified version of the landmarks.
+A landmark process is run on each image

+passed through the benchmark, and can return a modified version of the landmarks.

 ## How do I know what a key actually does?